Angelo Rules

-Angelo Rules (Angelo la Débrouille) is an animated comedy television series produced by TeamTO, Cake Entertainment and International Rheingold Productions.
+Angelo Rules (Angelo la Débrouille) is an animated children's television series produced by TeamTO, Cake Entertainment and International Rheingold Productions.
 It is based on the book series Comment Faire Enrager... by Sylvie De Mathuisieulx and Sebastien Diologent.
 It first aired on January 1, 2010.

 On 29 November 2021, the series was renewed for a fifth season of 47 episodes, which premiered in August 2022.

 On May 8, 2024, it was announced that a sixth season of Angelo Rules is in production and is expected to premiere in early 2026.

 Plot

 Angelo is the kid who tries to be the wise guy.
 He is constantly coming up with plans and strategies to get out of trouble.
 He has determined as well that nothing will stand in the way of getting what he wants, and he actually embraces challenges.

-Angelo isn't put off by the natural setbacks most kids have to confront like parents, siblings and rules, but that doesn't deter him.
-He has a couple of really good friends who also help him in his strategic planning, like Sherwood, the king of logistics and Lola, the enthusiast.
+Angelo is not disturbed by the natural setbacks most children have to confront such as parents, siblings and rules, but that doesn't deter him.
+He has friends who also help him in his strategic planning, like the logistical Sherwood and the enthusiastic Lola.
 Together, they make a winning trio.